 2: Ther loose ridge approach slopes are very steep to the raised shingle storm beach at the beginning of the sea passage from the north of the stack.

 3: The nautical approach to the stack involves a sea passage through a labyrinth of submerged, semi-submerged tidal islands and skerries.
-(The coast here is very exposed to Atlantic swells in the south to north range)
+(The coast here is very exposed to Atlantic swells in the south to the north range)

 5: The rock on the stack is good BUT your situation causes everything to appear a wee bit more atmospheric than it actually is.